 Hosting Web Pages and/or Discussion Lists

-Milligan College will consider requests for hosting web pages or discussion lists (listservs) for off-campus non-commercial professional organizations for a fee.
+Milligan University will consider requests for hosting web pages or discussion lists (listservs) for off-campus non-commercial professional organizations for a fee.
 Such organizations must have current active participation’s by a Milligan employee (faculty or staff) or student organization.
 National student organizations seeking such services must have a current active affiliate chapter on campus.

 All web site pages must be developed and submitted in advance for approval to the Milligan Technology Applications Committee.
-All web pages will conform to the Milligan College standards.
+All web pages will conform to the Milligan University standards.
 Milligan reserves the right to terminate web page or discussion list services at any time.

 Network User Storage

 Failure to comply with the guidelines above may result in suspension of privilege, or civil or criminal action under state or federal law.
-Students discovered to be in violation of these principles will be referred to the College’s judicial system; faculty and staff discovered to be in violation of these principles will be referred to the appropriate Vice President for hearing and possible disciplinary action, which may involve having system privileges revoked.
+Students discovered to be in violation of these principles will be referred to the University’s judicial system; faculty and staff discovered to be in violation of these principles will be referred to the appropriate Vice President for hearing and possible disciplinary action, which may involve having system privileges revoked.

 The intent of these guidelines is to ensure a productive and economical computing environment for all users, while abiding by laws governing copyrights and computer access.
 The examples do not constitute a complete list but are intended to convey the intent of the code.
 Questions and suggestions regarding these policies should be directed to the Director of Information Technology.